Why Atletico vs Dortmund represents the Champions League’s lost era

 Dortmund and Atletico both feel they have the best chance of reaching a semi-final for the first time in this era, despite having teams that are well short of their previous glory eras.
 If only Klopp or Simeone’s first great side had benefited from such draws, rather than fighting for almost everything.
 One might even end up with their first final since that era, too, since they are on the more forgiving side of the bracket.

-There’s a considerable irony to that, if also an element of throwback.
+There’s a considerable irony here, if also an element of throwback.
 It shows the luck of the draw that European football should be more about.

-It is why there’s been that familiar vigour to Simeone.
-Everyone recognises the opportunity this represents.
+It is why there’s been a renewed vigour to Simeone.
+Everyone recognises the opportunity this tie represents.
 There’s certainly no sense of staleness about the Champions League for either of these clubs.

-It could mean the dynamics of this are closer to Internazionale-Atletico in the last 16, but that would be no bad thing.
+It could mean the dynamics of this tie are closer to the Internazionale-Atletico game in the last 16, but that would be no bad thing.
 It was the best tie of the entire round.

-It was what the Champions League needs more of - which is this week’s meeting in Madrid represents.
+It was what the Champions League needs more of – which is what Wednesday’s meeting in Madrid represents.

 Join our commenting forum